ospostme/ospostme.github.io/_posts/2024-12-31-copy-paste.markdown

   - `preservim/vimux` interacting with tmux from vim effortless.
 Open a small panel for command execution without lose vim focus.
 Easy to copy execution output, execute the last command, zoom the runner panel.
+    Although it was originally designed for running test, copy results, still deserve to notice, especially `VimuxInspectRunner` and `VimuxZoomRunner`.

 ```vim
 return {